Deducteam/hol2dk/README.md

 root_path = hol-light
 ```

-and simply write:
+and simply do:

 ```
-lambdapi check myfile.lp
+lambdapi check file_proofs.lp
 ```

-Remark: In case hol-light and dkcheck/lambdapi do not use the same ocaml
+**Remark:** In case hol-light and dkcheck/lambdapi do not use the same
-versions, it is convenient to use different switches in each directory:
+ocaml versions, it is convenient to use different switches in each
+directory:

 Xterm 1 (for HOL-Light):
 ```